NIXStats/nixstatsagent/README.md

 ```
 apt-get install python3-devel python3-setuptools python3-pip
 pip3 install agent360
-wget -O /etc/agent360.ini https://www.monitoring360.io/agent360.ini
+wget -O /etc/agent360.ini https://monitoring.platform360.io/agent360.ini
 ```

-You can find your USERTOKEN on the settings page (https://www.monitoring360.io/settings/overview).
+You can find your USERTOKEN on the servers page (https://monitoring.platform360.io/servers/overview) by clicking the "Add server" button.
 You need this to generate a serverid.

 ```
-agent360hello USERTOKEN /etc/agent360-token.ini
+agent360 hello USERTOKEN /etc/agent360-token.ini
 ```

 Create a service for systemd at `/etc/systemd/system/agent360.service`